xukev22/poker-bot/README.md

 3. model chaining

 - Combinations of agents playing each other
-- Combinations of state we care about
+- Combinations of state we care about (did not do but considered)
 - gamma

 note: replay buffer?